 How soon after taking out cover do they start paying out if you need to make a claim?

-If you make a claim on your Vitality income protection policy they will start paying you the monthly benefit after your chosen deferred period.
+If you make a claim on your Vitality income protection policy they will start paying you the monthly benefit after your chosen waiting period called the deferred period.
 Your deferred period can be typically anything from 4 weeks to 52 weeks.
 The longer your chosen deferred period, the cheaper your income protection premiums will be.
 Vitality provide a choice of 4 weeks as well as 2, 3, 6 or 12 months.

 How much does Vitality Income protection cost?